sancodes/sancodes/README.md

 <h3> What am I upto? </h3>

 - Working as a <b>Data Engineer</b>, to get into Machine Learning
-- Volunteering as a Software Developer, to maintain and develop features to address Climate Change and Poverty
+- Volunteering in an <b>Non-Profit Organization</b> as a Software Developer, to address Climate Change and Poverty
 - Contributing to more open source projects to learn more, and stay updated with new Frameworks and Libraries

 <br>